2022 Conservative Party of Canada leadership election

 On September 10, it was announced that Poilievre won the leadership on the first ballot.
 This was the party's first leadership election since 2004 which resulted in a first-ballot victory.

+After the race, the whistleblower who alleged violation on Brown's campaign was revealed to have their legal fees paid by the Poilievre campaign.
+In addition, there have been reports that Patrick Brown's bid in the leadership race was a target of foreign interference from the Indian government, due to his affiliation with Khalistani-separatist groups based in Canada.
+In March 2025, The Globe and Mail reported that according to the Canadian Security Intelligence Service, Indian agents had done some organizing on behalf of Poilievre, though they did not have evidence that any senior Conservatives were aware.

 Background

 Following the 2021 Canadian federal election, the Conservative Party remained the Official Opposition with a loss of two seats, leaving it with 119 seats in the House of Commons.
 O'Toole announced that he had enough support to remain leader, and launched a review of the Conservative election campaign.
 James Cumming was selected to lead the review.

 In November 2021, Senator Denise Batters launched an internal party petition to review O'Toole's leadership.
 Party president Robert Batherson quickly decided the petition was not in order.
 The following day, Batters was removed from the National Conservative Caucus, although she retained her membership in the Saskatchewan Conservative Caucus and the Conservative Senate Caucus.

 In late January 2022, Cumming completed his review and briefed Conservative MPs and senators on his findings.
 His report blamed party staff for "over managing" O'Toole during the campaign, and said O'Toole needed to be more "authentic" and Conservatives failed to craft policy on some issues.
 In response to the report, O'Toole acknowledged that he needed to appear less "scripted" during the final days of the campaign.

 On January 31, 2022, Conservative MP Bob Benzen submitted a letter with signatures from 35 Conservative MPs calling for a leadership review, pursuant to the Reform Act, of O'Toole's leadership to the Conservative caucus chair, Scott Reid.
 In the letter, Benzen criticized O'Toole's reversal on repealing Liberal Prime Minister Justin Trudeau's carbon tax and assault weapons ban.

 This was the first time the Reform Act leadership-removal provisions were invoked.
 During the review, held on February 2, 2022, 45 MPs voted to retain him against 73 who voted for his removal.
 Immediately following his removal the Conservative caucus voted by secret ballot to appoint Candice Bergen as interim leader.

 In addition to Bergen, eight other caucus members sought to be appointed interim leader, including John Barlow, John Brassard, Kerry-Lynne Findlay, Marilyn Gladu, Tom Kmiec, Rob Moore and John Williamson.